 - Need to change the current paradigm of commoditized land: with its singular focus on monetary value, ie. “Don’t base value on a “best use” or tax at “best use” that only uses $$ as its measure.

 The Social Purpose Real Estate Collaborative is a group of funders and investors that helps mission-driven organizations (e.g. non-profits, social enterprises) with their real estate needs.
 SPRE fills a niche in the affordability in Vancouver discussions beyond housing.
+An article on there work can be found in the Summer 2019 edition of Input magazine, beginning on page 36.

 Terra Housing specializes in developing social purpose real estate mainly for non-profit organizations.
 They advocate for housing development in this sector as NPOs have capacity and experience to develop housing, understand and represent community and have long term mission driven visions.